Representation learning to advance multi-institutional studies with electronic health record data from US and France: Methods

-In this section, we detail the construction of a comprehensive adjacency matrix from multiple knowledge sources, as shown in Figure~\ref{fig:input_plot}, which serves as input to the GAT model in the GAME algorithm.
+We constructed a comprehensive adjacency matrix from multiple knowledge sources (Fig.~\ref{fig:outline}), which serves as input to the graph attention network (GAT) in the GAME algorithm.
 The matrix integrates edges from three primary sources: (1) hierarchical code structures, including PheCode, LOINC, RxNorm, and CCAM; (2) relationships provided by UMLS; and (3) additional edges generated using GPT-4.
 We categorize relation pairs into two groups: similar pairs and related pairs.
-The following subsections detail the process of constructing edges between different EHR codes.
-A summary of the number and types of edges is provided in Table~\ref{edge_count} in Supplementary~\ref{sec:S1}.
-The final set of edges, representing the curated knowledge graph, is denoted as $\mathcal{E}$.
+The process for constructing edges between different EHR codes is described below.
+A summary of the number and types of edges is provided in Supplementary Table~\ref{edge_count}.
+The final set of edges, representing the curated KG, is denoted as $\mathcal{E}$.